xaratustrah/iqtools/README.md

     xx, yy, zz = iqdata.get_spectrogram(nframes=2000, lframes=1024)
     iqtools.plot_spectrogram(xx, yy, zz)

-## Using files in GNU-Radio
+#### Writing GNURadio files

-You can use the command line interface to convert your data into complex64 (I and Q each 32-bit) for further use in [GNU Radio](http://gnuradio.org/).
+You can use the library interface or the command line interface to convert your data into complex64 (I and Q each 32-bit) for further use in [GNU Radio](http://gnuradio.org/).

-    iqtools --lframes 1024 --nframes 1 --raw inputfile.tiq
+    iqtools --verbose --lframes 1024 --nframes 1 --raw inputfile.tiq

-The sampling rate will also be printed.
+The *sampling rate* and the *center frequency* will also be printed.
 Or within your program like:

     import iqtools
     filename = "inputfile.tiq"